fabric8io/fabric8/docs/cdi.md

 But what happens if we need  to create multiple instances of MyClient each configured differently?

 #### The @Configuration annotation
-The configuration annotation allows you to group a set of configuration properties together as part of a bean and instantiate it with different configuration values, depending the context.
+The configuration annotation allows you to group a set of configuration properties together as part of a bean and instantiate it with different configuration values, depending on the context.

 For example let's assume that **MyClient** which has been used in the previous examples, requires a timeout and a pool size for its configuration.
 And we need to configure multiple instances of MyClient.
 The configuration of MyClient can be encapsulated like this: